Datavizz31/whoop-recovery-analysis/README.md

 The Python pipeline in this repo connects directly to this schema.
 Swapping the Kaggle CSV for live API data requires changing one line.

----

-## About This Project

-Built in one evening while waiting to hear back about the BA II AI Product role at WHOOP.

-I tried to register as a WHOOP developer but realized API access requires a device.
-So I used publicly available data structured identically to WHOOP's API response — and built the analysis I would have built with real data.

-*Data used under CC BY 4.0 license.
-All findings are honest — including the ones that show the experiment was inconclusive.*